tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

 ## Regression trees and random forests

-Regression trees have become a popular machine learning approach for incorporating multiway predictor interactions.
+Regression trees have become a popular ML approach for incorporating multiway predictor interactions.
 Trees are fully nonparametric and possess a logic that departs markedly from traditional regressions.
 Trees are designed to find groups of observations that behave similarly to each.
 A tree “grows” in a sequence of steps.
 At each step, a new “branch” sorts the data which is left over from the preceding step into bins based on one of the predictor variables.
 This sequential branching slices the space of predictors into rectangular partitions, and approximates the unknown function $f(x)$ with the average value of the outcome variable within each partition

 We partition the  predictor space into $J$ non-overlapping regions, $R_1, R_2, \ldots, R_J$.
 For any predictor $x$ that falls within region $R_j$ we estimate $f(x)$ with the average of the training observations, $\hat y_i$, for which the associated predictor $x_i$ is also in $R_j$.
 Once we select a partition $\mathbf{x}$ to split in order to create the new partitions, we find a predictor $j$ and value $s$ that define two new partitions, which we will call $R_1(j,s)$ and $R_2(j,s)$, that split our observations in the current partition by asking if $x_j$ is bigger than $s$:
 $$